 double delayTime — the delay time evaluated for the agent - On at exit

-- Code executed when agent has finished its delay and ready to leave the Service block.
+The code executed when the agent has finished its delay and is ready to leave the Service block.

 - On exit

-- Code executed when the agent exits the Service block via out port (in the normal way).
+The code executed when the agent exits the Service block normally via the out port.

 - On task suspended

-- [Visible if Task preemption: Wait for original resource or Seize any resource]
+[Visible if Task preemption policy: Wait for original resource or Seize any resource]

-Code executed when agent task is suspended because of Wait for original resource and Seize any resource preemption policy, when its unit gets grabbed by another task with higher priority.Local variables:
+The code executed when the agent task is suspended because of the Wait for original resource and Seize any resource preemption policy, when its unit gets grabbed by another task with a higher priority.Local variables:

-- [Visible if Task preemption: Wait for original resource or Seize any resource]
+[Visible if Task preemption policy: Wait for original resource or Seize any resource]

-Code executed when agent resumes processing after it has been suspended because of Seize any resource and Wait for original resource preemption policy.Local variables:
+The code executed when the agent resumes processing after it has been suspended because of the Seize any resource and Wait for original resource preemption policy.Local variables:

-Code executed when agent loses all units obtained in this Seize block because of Terminate serving preemption policy, when one of units in the resource set (defined in this Seize) gets grabbed by another task with higher priority.Local variables:
+The code executed when the agent loses all units obtained in this Seize block because of the Terminate serving preemption policy, when one of units in the resource set (defined in this Seize) gets grabbed by another task with a higher priority.Local variables:

-- Code executed when the agent is intentionally removed from the Service block by calling the agent's function remove().
+- The code executed when the agent is intentionally removed from the Service block by calling the remove() function of the agent.
 This code is automatically executed after the remove() function call.

 - Queue